A passion for people

 The Center's success was immediate, resulting in several commissions to yearly represent authentic Japanese culture on youth-oriented fairs like Made In Asia, Japan-Expo Brussels and Atsusacon.
 More suited to its non profit nature, the Center also took the successful Tatake!-Taiko school under its wing and continues to expand the number of locations and students.

 In 2012 the Japan Cultural Center npo was hired by Hasselt City Council to design and carry out all events centered around the 20th year anniversary of the Japanese Garden of Hasselt.
 In total we carried out over 40 events from April until October 2012, including a media campagne with website, FaceBook page and tv- and radio coverage.
-Due to the success of these events, the Japan Cultural Center npo was hired again to continue organizing certain events in 2013.
+Due to the success of these events, the Japan Cultural Center npo was hired again to continue organizing certain events in 2013 and beyond.

 Back to overview